top of page

 Bathing: You may shower the morning or afternoon after surgery after the dressing is removed; avoid scrubbing the incision site for the first 5 days.
 No baths or swimming until approved by the physician or physician assistant at your follow up appointment.

-Restrictions: For the first week, no sitting upright.
-To be clear, you can stand or lay down, just not sit upright until day 7.
-A recliner is fine to sit in, even if upright since it is naturally padded and tips back normally.
+Restrictions: For the first week, no sitting upright more than 10 minutes per hour.
+To be clear, you can stand or lay down for the first 7 days.
+A recliner is fine to sit in, even sit upright in a recliner is fine immediately after the surgery.

 • No leaning over (use a stick grabber if needed)